 What we don’t: Expensive; unflattering fit at the mid section.

 Like many Arc’teryx products, the Beta Coat is no small investment at $600.
-And while it’s hard to knock the premium feel of 3-layer Gore-Tex, it’s decidedly overkill for most casual uses, and you can save a lot of money by going with a 2- or 2.5-layer design like the Aspire Trench, Jetstream, or City Breeze.
+And while it’s hard to knock the premium feel of 3-layer Gore-Tex, it’s decidedly overkill for most casual uses, and you can save a lot of money by going with a 2- or 2.5-layer design (even the 3L Aspire Trench above is a considerable $331 cheaper).
 What's more, with no taper or cinch at the waist, the Beta Coat sits somewhere in between a casual and backcountry piece—some women might like the techier look in the city, but it’s certainly not for everyone.
 But for uncompromised protection in a thigh-length design, the Arc’teryx is a standout.

 See the Arc'teryx Beta Coat